 This dashboard is used by our Coordinating Board and the broader community to monitor exits to permanent housing, average length of stay in homeless housing programs, and the rate of returns to homelessness.

-- One-Time: The percent of households who returned to homelessness within 24 months after securing permanent housing has declined slightly since 2013.
-We will not have complete data on our progress 2013-2016 until December 2018, or 24 months after the end of 2016.
+- Results: The percent of households who returned to homelessness within 6 months of being permanently housed has fluctuated around 8% since 2014.
+Youth and Young adults return to homelessness at higher rates (around 10%) while families return less frequently (around 4%).
+We will not have complete data on our progress 2014-2016 until December 2018, or 24 months after the end of 2016.

 Below, explore 2015 HMIS data by region and population.